jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminalstore/read/currentoverflowof.md

 {% tabs %}
 {% tab title="Step by step" %}
-**Gets the current overflowed amount in this terminal for a specified project.**
+**Gets the current overflowed amount (in the terminal's currency) in this terminal for a specified project.**

 ## Definition